Broccoli Noodle Salad

 broccoli bacon pasta salad, close up

-Broccoli Pasta Salad with cheddar and bacon will be the star of your barbecue!
-This easy recipe is a snap to make for potlucks and picnics!
+Broccoli Noodle Salad with cheddar and bacon will be the star of your barbecue!
+Deeply savory, full of texture, with a tangy Dijon dressing.

 Tried this recipe?Please comment and review!